 Now there is one final thing I do it make the perfect looking crust.
 I take my angled spatula and even out the top edges of the crust, pressing down gently.
 The angled spatula is nice because it had the not sharp angle, so I can press the crust on the bottom and around the edges in a very precise location.
 If you don’t have an angled spatula, try using your finger.

 Generally I will refrigerate or freeze my crust before I add the filling.
 Often times my filled needs to be spread out and evenly through the pan.
-Freezing the crust prevents the crust from tearing when I spread it.
+Freezing the crust prevents the crust from tearing when spreading the filling.

 There you have it folks!
 That’s about everything I can share with you guys!
-A few of my friends also have some great tutorials for using springform pans.
+Here are some great tutorials for using springform pans.
 My friend Dorothy has a Perfect Shortbread Crust and if you’re baking a cheesecake, be sure to see Lindsay’s tutorial for preparing your springform pan for a water bath.
-Now you can see it all in action on the below clip.

 If you love no-bake recipes, be sure to check out my cookbook, No-Bake Treats!